Mandatory Reporting Is Coming to England: What Organisations Need to Know

 The journey from that recommendation to legislation was not straightforward.
 Attempts to legislate under the previous government fell when Parliament dissolved ahead of the 2024 general election.
 On 6 January 2025, the Home Secretary announced that the government would introduce mandatory reporting of child sexual abuse in England through the Crime and Policing Act.

-What the Law Now Requires
+What the Law Will Require

+The duty requires those taking part in relevant activity to make a report if they are told about child sexual abuse, either by a child or an adult involved.
 In practical terms, a mandated reporter must make a report to the police or local authority children's social care in any of the following circumstances:

 It is important to note that the duty is for individuals, not organisations.
 Mandated reporters will have a statutory duty to report sexual abuse, including non-recent abuse.
 If an individual passes a disclosure to their Designated Safeguarding Lead, they retain personal responsibility for ensuring the concern has actually been referred on to statutory services.
 They cannot simply assume it has been dealt with.